marinofelipe/CurrencyText/README.md

 [![Platform](https://img.shields.io/cocoapods/p/CurrencyText.svg?style=flat)]()
 [![Twitter](https://img.shields.io/badge/twitter-@_marinofelipe-blue.svg?style=flat)](https://twitter.com/_marinofelipe)

-CurrencyText is a custom text field delegate that formats inputs as currency.
+CurrencyText has a custom text field delegate that formats inputs as currency.
 It doesn't require a specific subclass of UITextField. 🙌
 Just adopt it to your text fields and extend it when necessary.

 #### Important